openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 In case you find problems regarding this binding add items to these 3 channels.
 The items are reporting Strings in json format.
-Please check yourself no critical data is inside.
 Vehicle Identification Number (VIN) isn't part of data.
 GPS data which is showing your location is anonymized.
+Please double check yourself no critical data is inside.
 The content of these items shall be used to create a problem report.
 During development the `proto-update`  contains an entry with binding version information.